 You will learn Owners’ Equity is the net worth of a company.
 It shows the business’s value breakdown if not publicly traded and the par value of common and preferred stock and retained earnings of publicly traded companies.
-The value of stock shows how much of the company’s current value is in shareholders’ hands.
+The stock value shows how much of the company’s current value is in shareholders’ hands.

-Retained earnings are the accumulation of net income retained by the company over time and show what the company currently holds for possible reinvestment or other financial purposes.
+Retained earnings are the accumulated net income retained by the company over time and show what the company currently holds for possible reinvestment or other financial purposes.
 The statement shows the change from beginning equity to ending equity.

 You will learn the Capital Statement is a statement concerned with or keeps track of the items that will last for longer than one year, like the company’s long-term assets (e.g., buildings).

-The Capital Statement’s major duty includes keeping track of the owner’s account prior to the current and ending balances.
+The Capital Statement’s major duty includes keeping track of the owner’s account before the current and ending balances.
 It also serves as a connector between the income statement and the balance sheet.
 Capital Statements are usually checked monthly or annually.

 Budget vs. Actual

 You will learn the primary purposes of a budget are to plan for the future and control a company’s long-term operations and spending.
 The budget may be adjusted if needed or changed since the budget was created.
 Past financial statements are often used when creating a budget.
-These allow one to see what has worked in the past and what has not.
+These allow one to see what has worked in the past and has not.

 In Module Six, you will learn the many terms that involve dealing with your business’s financial aspects.
-We will also be discussing the accounting methods and terms used about your employees by going over the following terms: gross wages, net wages, employee tax withholdings, employer tax expenses, salary deferrals, employee payroll, employee benefits, tracking accrued leave, and government payroll returns and reports.
+We will also discuss the accounting methods and terms used about your employees by going over the following terms: gross wages, net wages, employee tax withholdings, employer tax expenses, salary deferrals, employee payroll, employee benefits, tracking accrued leave, and government payroll returns and reports.

-In Module Seven, you will learn some basic knowledge about depreciating your assets, reconciling cash, reconciling investments, working with the trial balance, and bad debt, as well as posting adjustments and corrections.
+In Module Seven, you will learn basic knowledge about depreciating your assets, reconciling cash, reconciling investments, working with the trial balance and bad debt, and posting adjustments and corrections.